ADVOCACY FOR THE ARTS IN MISSOURI

 10 Reasons to Support the Arts

-7. Arts spark creativity and innovation.
-The Conference Board reports that creativity is among the top 5 applied skills sought by business leaders—with 72 percent saying creativity is of high importance when hiring.
-The biggest creativity indicator?
-A college arts degree.
-Their Ready to Innovate report concludes, “The arts—music, creative writing, drawing, dance—provide skills sought by employers of the 3rd millennium.”
-Nobel laureates in the sciences are 17 times more likely to be actively engaged in the arts than other scientists.
+6. Arts spark creativity and innovation.
+Creativity is among the top five applied skills sought by business leaders—per the Conference Board’s Ready to Innovate report—with 72% saying creativity is of “high importance” when hiring.
+Research on creativity shows that Nobel laureates in the sciences are 17 times more likely to be actively engaged as an arts maker than other scientists.

-8. Arts have social impact.
-University of Pennsylvania researchers have demonstrated that a high concentration of the arts in a city leads to higher civic engagement and child welfare, and lower crime and poverty rates.
-The arts are used by the U.S. Military to promote troop force and family readiness and resilience, and for the successful reintegration of veterans into family and community life.
+7. Arts have social impact.
+University of Pennsylvania researchers have demonstrated that a high concentration of the arts in a city leads to higher civic engagement, more social cohesion, higher child welfare, and lower poverty rates.

-9. Arts improve healthcare.
+8. Arts improve healthcare.
 Nearly one-half of the nation’s healthcare institutions provide arts programming for patients, families, and even staff.
-Of those institutions, 78 percent deliver these programs because of their healing benefits to patients—shorter hospital stays, better pain management, and less medication.
+78% deliver these programs because of their healing benefits to patients—shorter hospital stays, better pain management, and less medication.